How Much Do Travel Nurses Make In A Year? | Salary 2024

 Do Travel Nurses Get Benefits?

 Some travel nurse staffing agencies also offer travel nurses additional benefits, such as retirement options and health, dental, vision, and life insurance.
 Keep in mind, retirement options that include a 401(k) may not be the most effective option if your taxable income is already low.
 It may make more sense to invest in a Roth IRA or other retirement account.
-But again, consult with your tax professional before making any major decisions.
+But again, consult with your tax professional before making any major financial decisions.

 Most travel nursing companies also require that you work a certain number of months before the 401(k) becomes available for travelers.